What Is a Unit in Sports Betting? How to Use Betting Units

 Focus on Positive Value Bets

 Betting in units only helps if you’re putting money on wagers that offer value.
 That means finding lines where the odds are in your favor over the long run.
-Combining value bets with steady unit sizes is what makes the system work as a proper strategy, not just a way to count dollars.
+Combining sports betting value with steady unit sizes is what makes the system work as a proper strategy, not just a way to count dollars.

 Responsible Gambling